bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-10-buttons.md

 If your application's installation was initiated and completed through an external link, BigCommerce will send your `auth` callback endpoint an extra parameter called `external_install`.

-If you receive this parameter and there are no errors, make a `GET` request to the install succeeded endpoint:
+If you receive this parameter and there are no errors, make a `GET` request to the install succeeded endpoint.

 ```http
 GET /app/{{CLIENT_ID}}/install/succeeded  HTTP/1.1